Square Online Store Review

 - Account Stability Issues: This is one of the huge complaints about Square in general.
-Like many other payment service providers (PSPs), Square has the ability to revoke your account if they consider you to be high-risk.
-When you’re a high-risk merchant on the Square Online Store, not only can they revoke your payment account, but also they’ll remove you from the online store platform.
+Like many other payment service providers (PSPs), Square can revoke your account if it considers you to be high-risk.
+When you’re a high-risk merchant on the Square Online Store, not only can it revoke your payment account, but it will also remove you from the online store platform.

 To add to this one negative review, I am listing the disadvantages that I have found with using Square Online Store:

-- Limited Features: Square Online Store has enough features to satisfy the needs of many lower volume sellers, however, merchants who do a lot of sales through their online portal may encounter some difficulty.
+- Limited Features: Square Online Store has enough features to satisfy the needs of many lower volume sellers; however, merchants who have a lot of sales through their online portal may encounter some difficulty.
 There simply aren’t as many options available as there are in other eCommerce software.
 For example, you are only able to create three types of coupons: a flat-rate discount, a percent discount, and free shipping.
-Other eCommerce options allow for more complex coupons such as “buy one get one free” and discounts on specific products and categories.
-In addition, shipping features are fairly limited on the free plans.
-You need to be on the highest paid plan in order to access real-time shipping rates.
+Other eCommerce options allow for more complex coupons, such as “buy one get one free” and discounts on specific products and categories.
+Further, shipping features are relatively limited on the free plans.
+You need to be on the Premium plan to access real-time shipping rates.

 - Limited Payment Options: Square Online Store also has limited payment options.
-In order to use the software, you have to process payments through Square.
-On the Performance and Premium plans, you also are able to use PayPal.
+To use the software, you have to process payments through Square.
+On the Performance and Premium plans, you can also use PayPal.
 In contrast, most eCommerce solutions offer at least 40 payment options to choose from.

 Positive Reviews & Testimonials